US trade initiative seen by China as a means to divide countries

-BEIJING - Beijing has accused Washington of creating division with its newly announced Indo-Pacific Economic Framework (IPEF), saying that it was forcing countries in the region to pick sides between the US and China.
+Beijing has accused Washington of creating division with its newly launched Indo-Pacific Economic Framework (IPEF), saying that it was forcing countries in the region to pick sides between the US and China.

-Chinese Foreign Ministry spokesman Wang Wenbin said any attempt by the US to play "camp politics" in the Asia-Pacific, create another version of Nato, or wage a Cold War there would not succeed.
+Chinese Foreign Ministry spokesman Wang Wenbin said any attempt by the United States to play "camp politics" in the Asia-Pacific, create another version of Nato or wage a Cold War there would not succeed.

-"The US is trying to use this framework to isolate China, but it will only isolate itself in the end," said Mr Wang at a regular press briefing on Monday (May 23).
+"The US is trying to use this framework to isolate China, but it will only isolate itself in the end," Mr Wang said at a regular media briefing yesterday.

-The IPEF trade initiative was unveiled by US President Joe Biden in Tokyo on Monday while on a visit.
+The IPEF trade initiative was unveiled by US President Joe Biden in Tokyo yesterday while on a visit.

-The IPEF is part of the Biden administration's strategy to step up its economic engagement of the Asia-Pacific, after the US walked away from the Trans-Pacific Partnership (TPP) trade pact in 2017.
+The IPEF is part of the Biden administration's strategy to step up its economic engagement with the Asia-Pacific, after the US walked away from the Trans-Pacific Partnership trade pact in 2017.

 Under the Biden administration, Washington has been strengthening partnerships to confront China, and the IPEF is widely seen as its attempt to challenge China's dominance in trade and economics in the region.